agarcia418/documentation-site/content/connectiontypesbuyers/hotel-x/bestpractices/check_booking_status/_index.md

 isDirectory=false
 +++

-It is the client´s responsability to check the status of the booking.
-If you get a response without errors in Book query, it is not meaning that the booking has been confirmed.
+It is the Buyer´s responsability to check the status of the booking.
+Getting an error in the response (without a status being displayed) is not meaning the booking hasn't been confirmed as well as getting a response without errors in Book query, it is not meaning that the booking has been confirmed.
 It is strictly required for an effective use of the API.

 There are 4 different status for the response of Book query: